+Be sure to write a personal email to the faculty member.
+Do not send a mass email to multiple faculty members or your email is likely to be considered spam and ignored.
 Your introductory email conveys an important first impression and can influence how easy it will be for you to find a lab home.
-All heads of research labs have either a PhD or an MD degree and should be addressed as "Prof." or "Dr." or and not "Ms., Mrs., or Mr." In your email, tell the professor who you are (name, year at Rice), why you are looking for a position in a research lab, and why you are interested in his or her lab in particular.
+In your email, tell the professor who you are (name, year at Rice), why you are looking for a position in a research lab, and why you are interested in his or her lab in particular.
 Describe any relevant course work or prior research experience, even if it was in high school.
 You also may want to include whether you are looking for a short (1 semester) or longer experience, and how many hours per week you can commit to lab work.
 If you are considering graduate school after Rice, include this interest in the letter.
+As research professors receive a high volume of emails, remember to keep your message concise.